 Operational CRM systems focus on simplifying the customer experience, particularly in relation to sales and marketing.
-They help to manage the whole customer journey, from their first click on your website, through your lead forms and sales funnels, and finally once they’re a customer.
+They help to manage the whole customer journey.
+From their first click on your website, through your lead forms and sales funnels, and finally once they’re a customer.

-Operational CRM systems are the most common type.
-They are ideal for helping teams better understand their customers by nurturing the relationships with them and for making processes more efficient for the company’s staff.
-They are an important tool for lead generation in particular as they deal with past customer interactions.
+Operational CRM systems are ideal for helping teams better understand their customers.
+This is done by nurturing the relationships with them and for making processes more efficient for the company’s staff.
+They are a particularly important tool for lead generation, as they deal with past customer interactions.

 How an operational CRM could work for you

 An operational CRM system allows you to create standardised email responses – personalised with your customers’ names – and send them quickly.
 Your customers get the information they need faster and you don’t have to invest in additional staff.

 Analytical CRM systems analyse your customer’s data to gain insights.
-These insights can help to identify trends in your customers’ behaviours, clarify their wants and needs, narrow down their buyer personas and discover upsell opportunities.
+These insights help to identify trends in your customers’ behaviours, clarify their wants and needs, narrow down their buyer personas and discover upsell opportunities.
 This in turn leads to a better understanding of what the common customer problems are and how to solve them.
-By responding to this data and personalising or customising your approach to suit your customers, sales and retention will increase.
+By responding to this data and personalising / customising your approach, sales and retention will increase.

 Analytical CRM systems are great for mid-size and large businesses who need to understand a large amount of data which would be too much for an individual to manage.
 They can be more difficult to understand than operational CRM systems but the benefits are clear:

 How an analytical CRM could work for you

-When a customer purchases a product (let’s say, a blue branded t-shirt in medium size) this product information is stored alongside the customer’s details within the company’s CRM system.
+Let’s say a customer buys a blue branded t-shirt in medium size.
+This product information is stored alongside the customer’s details within the company’s CRM system.
 The next time this customer purchases from the same brand, or in the same colour or size, the CRM would recognise these as the customer’s preferences.

 This integration saves customers from that dreaded experience of having to repeat themselves every time they talk to somebody new.

 They are great for businesses with many departments, especially those with multiple locations or channels.
 However, it is imperative that a customer’s records are updated after every single interaction with a business, or you could fall at the first hurdle.

 How a collaborative CRM could work for you

-Pro tip: One thing to remember is that any CRM is only as good as the data within it, so make sure your data entry is spot on.
+One thing to remember is that any CRM is only as good as the data within it, so make sure your data entry is spot on.

 Want to know more about CRM systems and whether they are worth it?
 Take a look at the pros and cons here.